BIOGRAPHY

 I work through open-ended and interconnected projects that investigate real and speculative pasts, presents, and futures through installations, sculptures, videos, and moments that play with site-specificity, ephemerality, and participation.

-My practice is centered around Earth-matter holding historical and contemporary importance across different cultures and times, which I often gather through collaborations.
-From avocado-seeds gathered by restaurant-workers, onion-skins gathered by farmers, and more.
-A framework to engage heterogeneous publics into co-creating contemporary rituals based on cooperation.
+As a member of Venezuela’s recent and ongoing diaspora, I am interested in untangling notions of territory.
+I do so by centering Earth-matter holding historical and contemporary importance across different cultures and times, which I often gather through collaborations.
+From avocado-seeds and mollusk shells gathered by restaurant-workers, petroleum and algae gathered by individuals, and more.
+A framework to engage heterogeneous publics into co-creating alternative forms of knowledge through contemporary rituals based on cooperation.

-Applying both ancient and emerging technologies that draw inspiration from geological processes, I re-contextualize and transform these materials as a metaphor for the need of new ways to understand the world.
+Applying ancient and emerging technologies such as natural dyes and bioplastics, both of which draw inspiration from geological processes, I re-contextualize and transform these materials beyond recognition as a metaphor for the need of new ways to understand the world.